chtoucas/Abc.Maybe/README.md

 - .NET Framework 4.6.1.

 The public API is not the same for all targets.
-We currently define two profiles,
-- one is for .NET Standard 2.1.
-- and the other is for .NET Standard 2.0 and .NET Framework 4.6.1.
-  Of course, it is a subset of the previous one.
+We currently define two profiles, one is for .NET Standard 2.1, and the other is for .NET Standard 2.0 and .NET Framework 4.6.1; of course, it is a subset of the previous one.

 ### Objectives/Features